VarshiniiiiBM/CSPM_Project/Agenda.md

 *10.30 - 10.40 - Any doubts or suggestions.

 *10.40 - 11.00 - Feedback from Prof. Klein regarding the process and organization of the project meetings, suggestions for improvement.

+# Agenda for meeting 27.05.2025

+Meeting Time :27.05.2025, 10 am
+Location:A3.2.08

+Participants:
+Varshini
+Murtuza
+Rohith
+Anisha
+Manaf
+Smit
+Abhyshek
+Prof. Mink

+Tasks Done in this week:

+*Rohith and Varshini: 3D printing the vertical and horizontal designs of the coil carrier

+*Manaf and Anisha: Data visualisation using matplotlib on sample data

+*Smit: working on coil designing and simulation for coil designing in FEMM

+*Murtuza: Interfacing sensor hall effect sensor with stm32board

+On the day of meeting:

+*10.00 - 10.30 - Everybody will explain about their tasks done in the last week.

+*10.30 - 10.40 - Discussion with professor

+*10.40 - 10.45 - Professor will provide idea about the next meeting

+*10.45 - 11.00 - Discussion with Abhyshek about the doubts

+*Abhyshek -  would like to know the specifics of the electromagnetic coil launcher.
+What kind of circuit was used for vertical launch, mosfets for timing and whether a capacitor would be necessary.
+Also the feasibility of launching about 1 metre.